xmos/lib_mic_array_board_support/tests/test_mic_input_xvf3600/README.rst

 Overview
 --------

-This test application is intended for testing arrays of microphones of the XVF3600 board
+This test application is intended for testing arrays of microphones of the XVF3600 board.
+The dependent libs and versions for this test are listed in the XGIT view xvf3600_mic_test_view.

 Running the Test
 ................